seddonym/seddonym.github.io/_posts/2019-07-01-dependency-inversion-techniques.md

 there are even some third party frameworks available.

 Whichever approaches you take, the important thing to remember is that the structure of dependencies in a software package is crucial to how easy it will be to understand and change.
-It's easy to follow the path of least resistance and structure dependencies in a way which is, in fact, less easy to work with.
+Following the path of least resistance can result in dependencies being structured in ways that are, in fact, harder to work with.
 These techniques give you the power to make decisions about this structure.
 Use them wisely!